 NEW/REVISED USE CATEGORY

-- 1,000' from public parks, churches, childcare, playgrounds, libraries, minor oriented facilities, residential care facilities and schools
+- 1,000 feet from public parks, churches, childcare, playgrounds, libraries, minor oriented facilities, residential care facilities and schools

 - No separation requirements from other Marijuana Production Facilities or Marijuana Outlets